flatcar-archive/flatcar-docs/docs/bare-metal/booting-with-ipxe.md

 ## Installation

 Flatcar Container Linux can be completely installed on disk or run from RAM but store user data on disk.
-Read more in our [Installing Flatcar Container Linux guide](booting-with-pxe.md#installation).
+Read more in our [Installing Flatcar Container Linux guide](booting-with-pxe#installation).

 ## Adding a custom OEM

 Similar to the [OEM partition][oem] in Flatcar Container Linux disk images, iPXE images can be customized with an [Ignition config][ignition] bundled in the initramfs.
-You can view the [instructions on the PXE docs](booting-with-pxe.md#adding-a-custom-oem).
+You can view the [instructions on the PXE docs](booting-with-pxe#adding-a-custom-oem).

-[oem]: notes-for-distributors.md#image-customization
+[oem]: notes-for-distributors#image-customization

 ## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart](quickstart) guide or dig into [more specific topics](https://docs.flatcar-linux.org).

-[cl-configs]: provisioning.md
+[cl-configs]: provisioning
 [ignition]: https://coreos.com/ignition/docs/latest
 [ignition-kargs-ip]: https://coreos.com/ignition/docs/latest/network-configuration.html#using-static-ip-addresses-with-ignition